dharmab/skyeye/docs/ADMIN.md

     dcs[Windows<br/>DCS World Server<br/>TacView Exporter<br/>SRS Server] <--> skyeye[Linux<br/>SkyEye]
 ```

-If you insist on running SkyEye on the same system as DCS, I cannot offer you any guarantees of performance.
-If you choose to try this anyway, I do recommend configuring Process Affinity to pin SkyEye to a set of dedicated CPU cores separate from any other CPU-intensive software.
+**Running SkyEye on the same computer as DCS World is not intended and probably won't work.** If you choose to try this anyway, configure Process Affinity to pin SkyEye to a set of dedicated CPU cores separate from any other CPU-intensive software.
 The easiest way to do this on Windows is by using the [CPU Affinities feature in Process Lasso](https://bitsum.com/processlasso-docs/#default_affinities).

 SkyEye will automatically reconnect to TacView if the connection is lost.
 However, if the connection to SRS is lost, SkyEye will exit.
 The guides for Linux and Windows provided below include scripts to automatically restart SkyEye after a delay.